+Who would have thought of exercise as a prescription for depression?
 Here’s the link to an article which shows clear, scientific evidence that exercise helps to alter mood and can act as an anti-depressant.
-It recognises that further studies are needed to develop the research, but nevertheless offers some hope to those coping with depression, who often feel that they are not in control of their mood and their lives in general. … Read More
+It recognises that further studies are needed to develop the research, but nevertheless offers some hope to those coping with depression, who often feel that they are … Read More

+Introverts/Extroverts, which one are you?
+Have you always been made to feel that being an introvert is not desirable in the workplace?
 For all those introverts here is a thought provoking talk by Susan Cain on the power of introverts.
 She is insightful on the differences between introvert and extrovert creativity, productivity and contribution.
-Also some fun suggestions, for all, on how to make truly original small talk.
+Also some fun suggestions, for all, on … Read More

 Work-life balance is a frequent topic of concern raised by clients in therapy sessions.
 This is an excellent article which asks if the work-life balance is a myth.
 It puts forward a different way of considering the subject.

 I have the happy task of sending on this link debunking 20 common misconceptions about sex.
 Debunking is often a part of conversations in therapy, since much of therapy is about questioning accepted ‘wisdom’, myths, stereotypes, labels and assumptions.
 In daily life they often lead to misunderstanding and make communication between people difficult and stressful.
 This … Read More